Traveling to BMC During the COVID-19 Pandemic

 BMC in Nalerigu, however, continues to require masks for staff, patients, and visitors to the hospital.

-7) A NEGATIVE COVID-19 test is not required to leave Ghana or enter the US (as of Oct.
-6th)
+7) A NEGATIVE PCR COVID-19 test is required to enter the US (as of Jan.
+26th)